Eternal Fantasy: Release history

 A free demo version of Eternal Fantasy was released online on November 10, 2007.
 The demo introduced players to the characters and the gameplay.
 The full game was released on November 22, 2007, as both a limited edition and a regular edition.
 The limited edition contained the game itself, a 64-page book containing development materials, a fully colored 20 page illustration book, a special original soundtrack disc, and a map of the Gladio peninsula; the regular edition did not contain the aforementioned extras.

 Related media

 Internet radio show

 An internet radio titled D.C. to EF being produced by Onsen began streaming online on October 11, 2007.
-The show is based on Eternal Fantasy and Da Capo II, and is hosted by Ai Hinaki, Hijiri Kinomi, and Aya Tachibana, who voiced Locomoco, Farte, and Arcie in the visual novel respectively.
-Two sets of two CDs, each containing thirteen episodes previously streamed online and a special episode was released on August 15, 2008.
+The show is based on Eternal Fantasy and Da Capo II, and is hosted by Ai Hinaki, Hijiri Kinomi, and Aya Tachibana, who voiced Locomoco, Farte, and Arcie in the visual novel, respectively.
+Two sets of two CDs, each containing thirteen episodes previously streamed online, and a special episode were released on August 15, 2008.